-Saxon Shore Seaside Series 2019 - 10 Challenge Events in 10 days around the Kent Coast
+Saxon Shore Seaside Series 2020 - 10 Challenge Events in 10 days on the Kent Coast

-From 22nd November to 1st December 2019 we're going to hold a series of 10 consecutive and challenges at various locations around Kent..
+From 27th November to 6th December 2020 we're going to hold a series of 10 consecutive challenges based out of Samphire Hoe, near to Dover, Kent.
 It will be a tough challenge, mentally and physically to do all ten, but we know lots of folk who can do this, even if they don't know it themselves.
 Yet.
+In fact this will be the toughest 10x10 in the world, you're looking at upwards of 25000' of climb for 10 Marathons, 30000' of climb if you're thinking of ultras.

 This page is just some extra information about the Saxon Shore Seaside Series, each of the events is totally separate.